PwnLouis/CTF-Writeups/2021-7-30-uiuctf/super/README.md

 > Hint 2: The file is encrypted with a repeating XOR cipher

 **Category**: forensics
 **Given**:
 - [SUPERHOT](handouts/SUPERHOT): A binary file

 **Requirements**: Python, [VirtualBox]
 **Solution Files**: [decrypt.py](decrypt.py)
+**TL;DR**: Decrypt XOR with obvious key, load DOS disk image in VirtualBox, undelete executable and run it.

 ### Overview
 The challenge title & description does not hint to much, which is one reason I didn't bother tackling this challenge until I read the hints, which was released a bit later.
 Primarily, hint 2 is what got me started on this challenge.